jmcnally17/animations/README.md

 brew install googletest
 ```

-To run the tests enter
+To run the tests, enter

 ```
 bin/tests